Nezahualcoyotl (tlatoani): Legal system

+Leaf 3 of the Mapa Quinatzin, written between 1543 and 1548, depicting crimes and punishments according to Nezahualcoyotl's laws.

 According to Motolinia, Nezahualcoyotl practiced his strict laws judiciously and imposed them on all his subjects.
 He purportedly killed four of his sons for their sexual relationships with his concubines.
 Cities conquered by the Aztec Empire paid tribute that was distributed among three kings.
-Fourteen cities in the region of Acolhuacan were under Nezahualcoyotl, including Otompan, Huexotla, Coatlichan, Chimalhuacan, Tepetlaoztoc, Chiauhtla, Tezoyucan, Teotihuacan, Acolman, Tepechpan, Chiconauhtlan, Xicotepec, Cuauhchinanco, and Tulantzino.
+Fourteen cities in the region of Acolhuacan were under Nezahualcoyotl, including Otompan, Huexotla, Coatlinchan, Chimalhuacan, Tepetlaoztoc, Chiauhtla, Tezoyucan, Teotihuacan, Acolman, Tepechpan, Chiconauhtlan, Xicotepec, Cuauhchinanco, and Tollantzinco.

 Nezahualcoyotl, himself half Mexica, adopted the Mexica religious and legal systems in Acolhuacan to help in the reconstruction of his city.
-Motolinia claims he enacted some eighty laws addressing issues such as treason, robbery, adultery, homicide, alcohol abuse, misuse of inheritances, and military misconduct.
-The Mapa Quinatzin depicts the hanging of a robber for stealing or breaking into a house.
+Fernando de Alva Ixtlilxóchitl claims he enacted eighty laws addressing issues such as treason, robbery, adultery, homicide, alcohol abuse, misuse of inheritances, and military misconduct.
+The Mapa Quinatzin depicts the majority of crimes and punishments described by Ixtlilxóchitl, including the hanging of a robber for stealing or breaking into a house, as an example.
+It is recorded that Nezahualcoyotl enacted these laws with such severity that even some of his close family members were sentenced to death due to crimes of various types, including several of his own sons for crimes such as incest or adultery, regardless of their social status or wartime achievements.
+Due to the nature of this legal system, Nezahualcoyotl has been referred to by modern historians as "the Hammurabi of the New World," in reference to the Code of Hammurabi.

+He established several councils in Texcoco to deal with different legal and political matters, such as a Council of War (Tequihuacalli), which dealt with all military matters, including punishing military misconduct, presided by his eldest son Acapipioltzin and his son-in-law Quetzalmamalitzin (ruler of Teotihuacan, assigned by Nezahualcoyotl), who held the titles of Tlacochcalcatl or Hueytlacoxcatl; a Council of Government or Justice, which dealt with government officials and legal matters of both the nobility and commoners, presided by two of his brothers, Cuauhtlehuanitzin and Ichantlatocatzin; a Council of Music, which seemingly possessed two academies: one for poets and another for historians, astrologers and other arts, presided by his son Xochiquetzaltzin; and a Council of Hacienda, which dealt with the tribute that was given to Texcoco from subjugated cities, presided by his son Hecahuehuetzin.